 This work contains several examples, including some python codes.
-We note that, many of the concepts discussed here were tested on a set of gifted students.
-Names of these students appear in examples to follow.
+We note that many of the concepts discussed here were tested on a set of gifted students.
+The names of these students appear in the examples to follow.
 We are thankful to these ideal and enthusiastic students.
-Teaching them students provided opportunities for the author to learn and reflect about mathematics and its teaching.
-The ages of these students in the context of examples in this work can be treated as: Natasha - 4 years, Sophie - 6 years, Anya and Medha - 7 years, Pragya - 10 years, and Arya - 10 years.
+Teaching these students provided opportunities for the author to learn and reflect on mathematics and its teaching.
+The ages of these students in the context of examples in this work can be treated as Natasha - 4 years, Sophie - 6 years, Anya and Medha - 7 years, and Pragya and Arya - 10 years.
 Natasha has yet to start her formal schooling.
 Sophie was being home-schooled.
-Everyone else was a member of GT (Gifted \& Talented) program in a public school in Oklahoma, United States. \\
+Everyone else was a member of the GT (Gifted \& Talented) program in a public school in Oklahoma, United States. \\

-\textbf{A Remark.} Even-though, we have used the term `gifted students' throughout this work, we do not want to imply that this work is meant exclusively for only a very few students.
-Without engaging in any debate over `nature' vs `nurture', we would like to state that, in our opinion, most of what we have to say in this work is applicable to any school-student of mathematics, who is willing to devote the time and efforts needed in the pursuit of learning this beautiful subject.
+\textbf{A Remark.} Even though, we have used the term `gifted students' throughout this work, we do not want to imply that this work is meant exclusively for only a very few students.
+Without engaging in any debate over `nature' vs `nurture', we would like to state that, in our opinion, most of what we have to say in this work applies to any school student of mathematics, who is willing to devote the time and efforts needed in the pursuit of learning this beautiful subject.